Skill Sheet: What You Will Learn Here

 Top-down: This approach involves primarily arriving at the prospective investment in a company by analysing the macroeconomic factors such as policies, inflation, interest rates, etc. Thereafter, a sector that has better prospects based on macro data will be selected.
 And finally, a company from the sector that has better value will be chosen for investment.

 Bottom-up: This is the opposite of the top-down approach.
-Here, the intrinsic value of the targeted company is derived by understanding its business model, qualitative aspects - management, corporate governance, competitive edge - and financial health.
-The sector dynamics of the company are then evaluated, followed by macroeconomic variables, before choosing the company for investment.
+Here, the intrinsic value of the targeted company is derived by reading through its financial statements and understanding its business model, qualitative aspects - management, corporate governance, competitive edge etc. The sector dynamics of the company are then evaluated, followed by macroeconomic variables, before choosing the company for investment.

 Financial Statement Analysis: The Core of Fundamental Analysis

 All corporate plans and performances are expressed in numbers, which are organised and presented as financial statements.
-These statements are evaluated to assess the present and future performance of the company to arrive at its intrinsic value.
-The statements are available in the public domain as companies are mandated to file their financial statements with various authorities such as the Registrar of Companies (ROC), stock exchanges, Reserve Bank of India (RBI), Securities Exchange Board of India (SEBI) as well as on their websites.
-These statements include:
+These financial statements are evaluated to assess the present and future performance of the company to arrive at its intrinsic value.
+The financial statements are available in the public domain as companies are mandated to file their financial statements with various authorities such as the Registrar of Companies (ROC), stock exchanges, Reserve Bank of India (RBI), Securities Exchange Board of India (SEBI) as well as on their websites.
+A financial statement includes the following:

 - Balance sheet